SandyMrtss/S0502_MySQL/README.md

 <br><br>
 To execute the program, use a Java IDE (I used IntelliJ IDE) and execute <strong>S05T03MartosSandraApplication</strong> class.
 <br><br>
-Can also be done from the command line as you would with any maven project.
+It can also be done from the command line as you would with any Maven project.
 ### 2.2.
 Data Persistence <a name="persist"></a>
 Before starting, you must create your database and make sure application.properties matches your local settings.
 - You don't have to create tables for the API, they will be automatically created when the API runs for the first time.